deanishe/alfred-workflow/_sources/supported-versions.txt

   `include argparse in your workflow`_.
 Personally, I'm a big fan of `docopt`_ for parsing command-line arguments, but :mod:`argparse` is better for certain use cases.
-- No dictionary views in 2.6.
-- No set literals.
-- No dictionary or set comprehensions.
 - You must specify field numbers for :meth:`str.format`, i.e.
   ``'{0}.{1}'.format(first, second)`` not just ``'{}.{}'.format(first, second)``.
 - No :class:`~collections.Counter` or
   :class:`~collections.OrderedDict` in :mod:`collections`.
+- No dictionary views in 2.6.
+- No set literals.
+- No dictionary or set comprehensions.

-Python 2.6 is still included in later versions of OS X (up to and including Yosemite), so run your Python scripts with ``/usr/bin/python2.6`` in addition to ``/usr/bin/python`` (2.7) to make sure they will run on Snow Leopard.
+Python 2.6 is still included in later versions of OS X (up to and including El Capitan), so run your Python scripts with ``/usr/bin/python2.6`` in addition to ``/usr/bin/python`` (2.7) to make sure they will run on Snow Leopard.

 Why no Python 3 support?
 ------------------------

-Three-and-a-half big reasons:

-1. Python 3 isn't installed by default on any version of OS X.
-2. Python 3 doesn't get along well with Alfred 2.
+Alfred-Workflow is targeted at the system Python on OS X. It's goal is to enable developers to build workflows that will "just work" for users on any vanilla installation of OS X since Snow Leopard.

+As such, it :ref:`strongly discourages developers <thirdparty>` from requiring users of their workflows to bugger about with their OSes in order to get a workflow to work.
+This naturally includes requiring the installation of some non-default Python.

-3. Alfred-Workflow is precisely the kind of project that's hard to make 2- and 3-compatible.
+Alfred-Workflow is also precisely the kind of project that's hard to make 2- and 3-compatible.
+Python 2.6 support is a hard requirement.
-4. Python 2.6 compatiblity is a hard requirement, and writing 2.6- and 3-compatible code is even harder.

-Now that Alfred 3 is available and has some significant new features, there is *no chance* of this version (1.x.x) of Alfred-Workflow getting Python 3 support, as development has effectively stopped in favour of version 2.
+:mod:`workflow.web`, as an HTTP library, is all about working with strings of non-specific encoding, which Python 3 `deliberately turned into a complete shit show`_ (though it's slowly getting better).

+I don't use Python 3 (when I can avoid it), and it's not part of OS X, so I consider the huge effort required to write 2.6- and 3.x-compatible code a waste of *my* time.
+If someone else wants to contribute Python 3 support, it will be gratefully accepted.

+I realise that Python 3 solves many of the string-handling issues that catch out novice Pythonistas, but as stated, support for non-system Pythons is simply not a goal of this project.

-When Python 3 support comes, it will be in version 2 or 3 of the library, which are targeted at Alfred 3, which eliminates problems 2 and 4.
+Python 3 will be supported when it ships with OS X by default, and never in version 1 of Alfred-Workflow, which must continue to support Python 2.6 and Alfred 2 (which doesn't get along with Python 3 [1]_).

+..
+[1] Alfred 2 doesn't specify an encoding in the workflow environment, so
+    Python 3 goes all POSIX and assumes ASCII, not UTF-8, and therefore dies in flames.

 .. _full list of new features in Python 2.7: https://docs.python.org/3/whatsnew/2.7.html
 .. _include argparse in your workflow: https://pypi.python.org/pypi/argparse
 .. _docopt: http://docopt.org/
 .. _Powerpack: https://buy.alfredapp.com/
+.. _deliberately turned into a complete shit show: http://lucumr.pocoo.org/2014/1/5/unicode-in-2-and-3/